cmake-basis/BASIS/doc/download.rst

 from which all releases and latest development versions can be downloaded.
 See the :doc:`changelog` for a summary of changes in each release.

-Clone the Git repository as follows:
+Either clone the Git repository:

 .. code-block:: bash

     git clone https://github.com/schuhschuh/cmake-basis.git

-or download either a pre-packaged ``.tar.gz`` of the latest BASIS release:
+or download a pre-packaged ``.tar.gz`` of the latest BASIS release:

 - `Download CMake BASIS v2.1.4 as .zip    <https://github.com/schuhschuh/cmake-basis/archive/v2.1.4.zip>`__
 - `Download CMake BASIS v2.1.4 as .tar.gz <https://github.com/schuhschuh/cmake-basis/archive/v2.1.4.tar.gz>`__